Akil Baddoo Player Props: Tigers vs. Rays

 - Baddoo is hitting .209 with eight doubles, five home runs and 27 walks.

-- Baddoo has picked up a hit in 45.5% of his 66 games this year, with at least two hits in 13.6% of those games.

-- Looking at the 66 games he has played this season, he's went deep in five of them (7.6%), and in 2.3% of his trips to the plate.
+- He has hit a long ball in five games this year (7.6%), homering in 2.3% of his chances at the plate.

-- Baddoo has driven in a run in 14 games this season (21.2%), including four games with more than one RBI (6.1%).
-He has also driven home three or more of his team's runs in three contests.
+- In 21.2% of his games this year, Baddoo has had at least one RBI.
+He's picked up more than one in 6.1% and driven in three or more of his team's runs in three contests.

-- He has scored a run in 21 of 66 games so far this year.
+- He has scored in 21 of 66 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.